znob/dsc-2-18-03-html-introduction-nyc-career-ds-102218/README.md

 ## Summary

 Welcome to the world of the web!
-In this
+In this lesson, you learned about HTML and how web pages are structured.